Imperative Theory of Law

 Criticism of Imperative Theory of Law:

-2. The theory is incomplete:
+2. The Imperative Theory of Law is incomplete:

 All laws are not always imperative or commands.
 Many rules do not raise any obligations but merely give rise to liberties and powers, such as contract law, etc.